 What is Flutter?

-It has very strong community support, and some trusted names like Alibaba, Hamilton Broadway, Google Ads, eBay are already on its list.
+It has very strong community support, and some trusted names like Alibaba, Hamilton Broadway, Google Ads, and eBay are already on its list.
 It uses Dart as a programming language, which is a client-optimized programming language.

-- In addition to hot reload, Flutter widget-based UI design accelerates the development to a significant extent.
+- Widgets – In addition to hot reload, Flutter’s widget-based UI design accelerates the development to a significant extent.
 Readily available and customizable third-party widgets in Dart pub also integrate with Flutter easily.

-- Flutter’s language Dart compiles easily into native code and results in superior performance.
+- Programming language – Flutter’s language Dart compiles easily into native code and results in superior performance.

 What is React Native?

 React Native is a Facebook-owned cross-platform mobile app framework released in the year 2015.
-Even though it was released two years before Flutter, it has grabbed only 89.8 K stars on GitHub.
+Even though it was released two years before Flutter, it has grabbed only 107K stars on GitHub.

 Benefits of choosing React Native in 2022